jacopodona/Human-Machine-Dialogue/README.md

 - Try removing the global action to speed up time
   - make order complete and order_ready start at false by default at conversation start
 - Add test stories (TODO)
-- Make 2nd Configuration file (TODO)
+- Make 2nd Configuration file
 - Deploy on Alexa (TODO)

 ### Training the model